aleksesm/svd_image_compression/README.md

   - When compressing RGB to RGB:
       - Individual plots for **Red, Green, and Blue channels**.
       - A combined plot to compare singular values across channels.
-  - When compressing RGB to greyscale:
+  - When compressing RGB to grayscale:
       - A plot for the singular values.

 ## Project Structure